Skip links

 GhBC Directorate/Units

-The Ghana Boundary Commission is headed by a National Coordinator.
-The Office of the National Coordinator oversees the overall management and performance of the Commission by providing strategic leadership and managerial direction towards the realisation of the Commission’s mandate.
-The Policy, Plans and Programmes (PPP) Department, the Legal Unit, and the Internal Audit Unit are situated within the Office of the National Coordinator.
+The Ghana Boundary Commission is headed by a Commissioner General.
+The Office of the Commissioner General oversees the overall management and performance of the Commission by providing strategic leadership and managerial direction towards the realisation of the Commission’s mandate.
+The Policy, Plans and Programmes (PPP) Department, the Legal Unit, and the Internal Audit Unit are situated within the Office of the Commissioner General.

 The Boundary Operations Department is headed by a Director of the rank of Colonel who on behalf of the Commission liaises with relevant stakeholders including state security agencies, local and traditional authorities to ensure the security of Ghana’s boundaries to safeguard the territorial sovereignty of the state.
 The Boundary Operations Department is responsible for undertaking programmes, projects and activities towards demarcating/delimiting the international land, maritime and air boundaries of Ghana.